 CPAs in the province have also embraced the CPA Canada financial literacy program.
 There are a significant number of our members that have signed up to facilitate the program, which is designed to reach school age children, college and university students, as well as members of the public with the goal of improving financial literacy.

-We also continued the annual tradition of the CPAs multiplying kindness event, where our members provided support to a local food bank, the homeless community and the VOCM Happy Tree, a testament to the generosity of our membership.
+Again, this year we were also able to continue the tradition of the CPAs multiplying kindness event, where our members provided support to local food banks, a testament to the generosity of our membership.

 DIGITAL PROCESS IMPROVEMENTS